KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-MyPrayerTimes by htilburgs](https://github.com/htilburgs/MMM-MyPrayerTimes)

-1. An error occurred while getting information from 'package.json': Error: Invalid version: "1.1"
+1. `package.json` issue: Invalid version: "1.1"
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
-2. Recommendation: There is no CHANGELOG file.
+3. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-3. Recommendation: There is no CODE_OF_CONDUCT file.
+4. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-4. Recommendation: There is no dependabot configuration file.
+5. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-MyScoreboard by dathbe](https://github.com/dathbe/MMM-MyScoreboard)